albanqafa/REMOTE-DUDE/README.md

 Requirements:
 - Powershell version 4 or higher
-- Must be ran by user in Administrators group
+- Access to a user in Administrators group (or Domain Administrators group)

 How to install:
 - Download as zip and extract it, or git pull the repo